Ellestial/100-days-of-code/r2-log.md

 **Today's Progress**: Continued reading JavaScript & jQuery by Jon Duckett, Chapter 7: Events.

 **Thoughts**: I learned about the event object, how to pass it along to a function within a function, what the screen/page/client properties adjust, and info on different types of events like UI ones that use the window object instead of document.

+## Did not do JS 7.4 - 7.7 due to travel/vacationing

+## Day 16: July 8, 2019

+**Today's Progress**: Continued reading You Don't Know JS: this & Object Prototypes - Chapter 3.
+Continued working on FreeCodeCamp quote project.

+**Thoughts**: Finally figured out how to bypass CORS through a HTTPS proxy!
+And I think I'm understanding getters/setters a bit.